-7thly, From the conscience of their guilt, and illdefervings before God, upon the account of old fins, abuse of mercies, and untender walking before God.
-Affliction doth revive old fins, as with Job, Job xiii.
-26. "Thou writest bitter things against me, and makest me to possess the fins of my youth."
-His old fins, and guilt of his youthful follies, now revived upon him, and fat close to his confcience s which occasioned his fainting under his burden.

-Lastly, Great afflictions do frequently cloud the believers graces and evidences for heaven, and difcover their corruptions; whereby they are made to fink under their trial.
-They fee more unbelief, impatience, diffrust and enmity to God in them, than they faw before; they fee more of the weakness of grace, and of their want of faith and love, than before: Whereby they are fometimes tempted to raze the foundation, and fay all their former attains ments were but delusions, and their professions but hypocrify.
-These things make afflictions sometimes very heavy and finking to the people of God.
+641/9, From long and great defertions.
+When God hides his face from the believer in affliction, his foul faints under it, as in 1f. xlix.
+14. "Zion hath "faid, The Lond hath forfaken me, my God hath "forgotten me."
+7th/y, From the confcience of their guilt, and illns, abufe of mercies, and untender walking before God.
+Affliction doth revive old fins, as with Job, Job-xiii.
+26. "Thou writet bitter things signift me, "and makeft me to poffefs the fins of my youth."
+His old fins, and guilt of his youthful foliies, now revived upon him, and fat clofe to his confeience; which occasioned his fainting under his burden.
+Lally, Great afflictions do frequently cloud the believer's graces and evidences for heaven, and difcover their corruptions; whereby they are made to fink under their trial.
+They fee more unbelief, imyatience, diffruth, and enmity to God in them, than they faw before: they fee more of the weakness of grace, and of their want of faith and love, than before; whereby they are fometimes tempted to raze the foundation, and fay, All their former attainments were but delufions, and their profeffions but hypocrify.
+Thefe things make afflictions fometimes very heavy and finking to the people of God.
 II.
 In the next place, for preventing and helping this evil of fainting under affliction; let believers confider.

-1st, These heavy trials are all needful for you.
-Deep waters are not more needful to carry a ship into the haven, than great afflictions are to carry the veffels of our fouls unto the port of blifs.
-Strong winds and thunder are frightful, but they are necelfary to purge the air.
-One of the sharpest calamities that ever befel Ifrael was the Babylonish captivity, yet even this was in mercy to them : for the Lord faith, Jer. xxiv.
-5. "I have fent them out of this place into the land of the Chaldeans for their good."
-Strange!
-Of freemen to be madeprisoners, and that in a strange land among the heathen; to be removed if far from their own houses, vineyards, friends, nay, and and from the temple of God and his ordinances; and yet all this for their good! why? they were thereby effectually weaned and broke off from their darling fin of idolatry.

-adly, Confider, that your affliction, however heavy it be, will foon have an end; Ifaiah Ivii.
-16. "For I will not contend for ever, neither will I be always wroth, for the fipirt should fail before me, and the fouls which I have made."
-The goldsmith will not let his gold ly longer in the furnace than it is purified.
-The wicked have a sea of warabt to drink: but, O drooping believer, take comfort; you have but a cup of affliction, which will soon be exhausted.
-The time is near when all thy trials shall have an end: In heaven there is no cross, no complaint, no tears, nor forrows for even.

-3dly, Faint not, O child of God; for these afflictions are all the hell which thou shalt have; thou hast nothing to sear hereafter.
-Judas had two hells, one in time by terror in his conscience, another after this life which endures to eternity: but all the hell that a believer hath is this light affliction, which is but for a moment.
+1/t, These heavy trials are all needful for you.
+Deep waters are not more needful to carry a ship into the haven, than great afflictions are to carry the veffels of your fouls into the port of blifs.
+Strong winds and thunder are frightful, but they are necessary to purge the air.
+One of the sharpest calamities that ever befel Ifrael, was the Babylonish captivity, yet even this was in mercy to them; for the Lord faith, J r. xxiv.
+5. " I have fent them out of " this place into the land of the Chaldeans for their " good."
+Strange! of freemen to be made prisoners, ' and that in a strange land among the Heathen; to be removed far from their own houles, vineyards, friends, nay, and from the temple of God, and his ordinances; and yet all this for their good! why, they were hereby effectually weaned and broke off from their darling fin of idolatry.
+2dly, Confider, that your affliction, however heavy it be, will foon have an end; If.
+Ivil.
+16. "For Iwill "not contend for ever, neither will I be always "wroth, for the spirit should fail before me, and the "fouls which I have made."
+The goldsmith will not let his gold lie longer in the furnace than it is purified.
+The wicked have a sea of wrath to drink: but, O drooping believer, take comfort; you have but a cup of affliction, which will soon be exhausted.
+The time is near when all thy trials shall have an end: in heaven there is no cross, no complaint, no end: in heaven there is no cross, no complaint, no tears, nor forrows for ever- 3dly, Faint not, O child of God; for these afflictions are all the hell which thou shalt have; thou hast nothing to fear herealter.
+Judas had two hells, one in time by terror in his conscience, another after this life, which endures to eternity; but all the hell that a believer hath is this light affliction, which is but for a moment.